SpruceGuy7/Portable-VirtualBox/ReadMe.txt

-. : Portable VirtualBox : .
+. : Portable VirtualBox7 : .

-Description: Only start the Portable-VirtualBox.exe and all settings
+Description: Only start the Portable-VirtualBox.exe as all settings
-             becomes automatically made.
+             are automatically made.
 It must not be manually edited.

 Features of starter:

-- downloader and extractor for the installation file contain
+- downloads and extracts the installation file contain within VirtualBox
-- SplashScreen to start and end (with it one sees, which pass something)
+- SplashScreen shows on startup and closing Portable-VirtualBox (includes current VirtualBox compatible version)
 - HotKeys (STRG+1 bis STRG+6)
 - HotKeys can be now self selected
 - Tray-Menu (multilanguage)
 - settings and languages saved in *.ini-files
-- hide of the VM and of the manager in tray
+- hide the VM and the manager in tray
 - change the homefolder, start-VM, hotkeys and language with mouseclick (multilanguage)
 - start of VirtualBox-Manager with parameter (Portable-VirtualBox.exe "VM")
 - all absolute paths in the VirtualBox.xml are replaced automatically by relative paths
-- examined to VirtaulBox-files exists
+- examine if VirtaulBox-files already exists
 - a.o.f.

-Note: VirtualBox needs at least main user rights, there 4 Services
+Note: VirtualBox needs at least main user rights, there are 4 Services
-      (VBoxDRV, VBoxUSBMon and if not already installs VBoxUSB, the VBoxNetFLT and sun_VboxNetFLT) to be furnished and VirtualBox must in " Ring-3" - Mode is initiated.
-The drivers the network become with snetcfg.exe (from the ms DDK 2003) merged.
-So that they are loaded, must into that Attitudes of Portable-VirtualBox, under the rider " NET" , this to be selected.
-For security, which one installs, must for the installation be agreed.
+      (VBoxSUP, VBoxUSBMon and if not already installed VBoxUSB, the VBoxNetFLT and sun_VboxNetFLT) to be furnished.
+      VirtualBox must have " Ring-3" - Mode initiated.
+The drivers for the network come from snetcfg.exe (from the ms DDK 2003) merge.
+So that they are loaded, they must be added into the Attitudes of Portable-VirtualBox, under the rider " NET" , for them to be selected.
+For security, which one installs, must be agreed for the installation.
 After terminating Portable-VirtualBox
-      the drivers become and files again removes!
+      the drivers and files are removed again!

-      Thus the NAT network functions and thus those shared-folders, must be installed the guest-extensions.
+      Thus the NAT network functions and thus those shared-folders, must be installed in the guest-extensions.

-      Who wants to save some more place, knows all language files except that you which necessarily and the documentation delete Again approx. 9MB saves.
+      Who wants to save some more space, all language files except that of which you necessarily need and the documentation can be deleted saving you approx. 9MB.
 The language files are in the folder: app..\nls and the documentation in the folder: app..\doc.

       If VM runs you must press "Host-Key" (right CTRL-Key) in order to be able to use the Hotkeys.
 Since the focus lies then on the VM!

-Network support: 1. to download of Portable-VirtualBox
+Network support: 1. to download Portable-VirtualBox
                  2. unpack from Portable-VirtualBox
                  3. start from Portable-VirtualBox
                  4. attitudes open (Tray --> attitudes, CTRL+5)